-Now that you have participated in your own garbage clean up and citizen science project targeting plastic pollution, reflect on the positive impact you brought to your school, community, and environment!
+Now that you have participated in your own garbage clean up and/or citizen science project targeting plastic pollution, reflect on the positive impact you brought to your school or community, marine species, and the environment!

 - 1. How does plastic pollution adversely impact ocean health and marine species? - 2.
 What are some alternatives to single-use plastic that are less detrimental to the environment? - 3.
 How can we use citizen science to inform small-scale conservation initiatives?